csalcedo001/device/README.md

 ### Add a device

 Add a new device with the `add` subcommand.
 There are two types of device connections: ssh and docker.
-Both type require share a common required parameter: name.
+Both types share a common required parameter: the name of the device.

 #### Add ssh connection

-An ssh connection additionally requires an IP to establish a remote connection.
-Support for multiple IPs is also given when a chain of ssh connections is required.
+An device connected through ssh additionally requires an IP to establish a remote connection.
+Support for multiple IPs is also given when a chain of ssh connections is desired.

 ```
 device add ssh <name> <IP> [<IP> ...]